James Madison: Military actions

 In January 1815, Jackson's troops defeated the British at the Battle of New Orleans.
-Just more than a month later, Madison learned that his negotiators led by John Quincy Adams had concluded the Treaty of Ghent on December 24, 1814 which ended the war.
-Madison quickly sent the treaty to the Senate, which ratified it on February 16, 1815.
-Although the result of the war was inconclusive, the quick succession of events at the end of the war, including the burning of the capital, the Battle of New Orleans, and the Treaty of Ghent, made it appear as though American valor at New Orleans had forced the British to surrender.
-This view, while inaccurate, strongly contributed to bolstering Madison's reputation as president.
-Native Americans lost the most, including their land and independence.
-Napoleon's defeat at the June 1815 Battle of Waterloo brought a final close to the Napoleonic Wars and thus an end to the hostile seizure of American shipping by British and French forces.
+Just over a month later, Madison learned that his negotiators had finalized the Treaty of Ghent on December 24, 1814, which ended the war.
+Madison promptly sent the treaty to the Senate, which ratified it on February 16, 1815.
+Although the overall outcome of the war resulted in a standoff, the rapid succession of events at the war's conclusion, including the burning of the capital, the Battle of New Orleans, and the Treaty of Ghent, made it seem as though American bravery at New Orleans had compelled the British to surrender.
+This perspective, although inaccurate, significantly contributed to enhancing Madison's reputation as president.
+Napoleon's defeat at the June 1815 Battle of Waterloo marked a definitive end to the Napoleonic Wars and thus concluded the hostile seizure of American shipping by British and French forces.